ibmresilient/resilient-community-apps/fn_abuseipdb/README.md

 <!--
   List the Key Features of the Integration
 -->
-* The workflow creates a hit in the artifact containing information on the IP address.
+* The workflow checks the IP address's reputation and creates a hit in the artifact if AbuseIPDB reports that it is an abusive IP address.

 ---